sjmeverett/nano-dispatch/README.md

 });

 const handler = dispatcher.find('/');
-await handler();
+const result = await handler();
 ```

 In this example, 'a', 'b', and 'c' are printed, but because the handler that
-prints 'c' returns a value, processing does not continue to the 'd' handler.
+prints 'c' returns a value, processing does not continue to the 'd' handler —
+thus, `result` has the value `"test"`.

 ### Error handling